Nevill Cobbold: Playing style and reputation

 Cobbold accumulated a total of nine England caps, a good number at a time when only three international matches were played each year, scoring six England goals in total.
 His final international appearance came in a narrow March 1887 defeat to Scotland.

-Other sports and later life
+Other sports

+Cricket

 Although regarded by his friend G.O.
 Smith as scarcely in the first rank of cricketers, Cobbold played once for Kent, scoring four runs, and, after his retirement from football, persisted with cricket and took up golf.
 Playing against lesser opposition "Nuts" could be a formidable batsman; the first wicket partnership of 440 runs he notched with WR Gray for West Wratting, a small village in Cambridgeshire, against Fitzwilliam Hostel in 1891 remains, more than a century later, among the ten highest ever recorded in minor cricket.

+Tennis

+Cobbold was also a notable lawn tennis player and competed at seventeen tournaments between 1882 and 1891.
+He won six career singles titles including the East Grinstead Open three times (1882, 1883, 1887), Leicester Open (1885), Kent LTC Championships (1886), and East of England Championships (1889).

+In 1885 he played at the prestigious Northern Championships at that time considered one of the most important tournaments in the world.
+He reached the quarter finals stage before losing to Ernest Wool Lewis then considered one of the world's best players.
+At Cambridge University he also took part in the Cambridge University LTC Tournament (1883, 1885).

+Later life

 In later life he was a schoolteacher, working principally as a "crammer" who specialised in preparing boys for entrance to the British Army.
 Cobbold suffered considerably from ill health in the years leading to his death – problems his obituarist attributed to his capacity for sheer hard work.
 He died at West Wratting.